portsoc/eslint-config-portsoc-ts/README.md

   }
 ```

-You will need a `tsconfig.json` file at the root of your project:
+You will need a `tsconfig.json` file at the root of your project, such as this template:
 ```json
   {
     "compilerOptions": {